ANI

 "We got lucky," Xiao said.
 "Ibis is the only species doing this, which was discovered by a sequence similarity search of genomic information.
 After that, we asked if they can figure out why this enzyme recognizes tyrosine but our human sulfotransferase cannot."The Wolynes team employed AlphaFold2, an artificial intelligence program developed by Alphabet/Google's DeepMind that predicts proteins structures.

-Get a daily dose of Business Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+The researchers expect to use the combination of bioinformatics and computationally enhanced screening to produce a library of biosynthesized noncanonical amino acids.
+(ANI)Get a daily dose of Business Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Business Sun.